k3rnel/omnipay-arca/README.md

 ```

-4. Create a webhook controller to handle the callback request at your `RESULT_URL` and catch the webhook as follows
+4. Create a webhook controller to handle the callback request at your `ARCA_RESULT_URL` and catch the webhook as follows

 ```php